-After installing WordPress, you’ll need to log into your new site.
+After installing WordPress, you’ll need to log into your new blog.
 Without access to the admin pages, you won’t be able to customise your new blog.
 Admin is the place where “everything happens”, where you write posts and manage the site.
 In order to prevent others from editing the site, you need to log in with your username and password.

 But if you’re new to WordPress, finding the admin login page might leave you scratching your head in confusion.
 How do you get access to it?